aghiad77/BarcodeScanner/README.md

 #### Clone the Repository:

-Clone this repository to your local machine using bash: \n git clone https://github.com/YourOrganization/AssetBarcodeSearch.git
+Clone this repository to your local machine using bash: git clone https://github.com/YourOrganization/AssetBarcodeSearch.git
 #### Configure Backend Endpoint:

 Set up the backend service or database endpoint in the app's configuration.
 #### Build and Run:

-1- Open the project in Android Studio. \n
+1- Open the project in Android Studio.
 2- Build the project and run the application on your Android device or emulator.

 ## Usage: